 Michigan is one of six states with regulated online gaming.
 The other states offering legal iGaming from the convenience of any mobile device, laptop or desktop computer are New Jersey, Connecticut, Delaware, Pennsylvania and West Virginia.

-Players in the Great Lakes State can choose from online slots, roulette, poker and other card games in addition to mobile sports wagering.
+Players in the Great Lakes State can choose from real money Michigan slots, roulette, poker and other card games in addition to mobile sports wagering.